KAUPAPA

 -

-Celebrate the achievements of ākonga, and initiatives by kaiako/organisations who are passionate about supporting rangatahi, by providing a platform to showcase their success stories and whakaaro.
+Celebrate the achievements of ākonga, and the initiatives of kaiako, organisations, and individuals that support rangatahi, by providing a platform to share success stories and whakaaro.

-"Serving 195 science teachers and educators from 80 schools and organisations"
+"Serving 210 science teachers and educators from over 80 schools and organisations"

 People